carissalow/rapids/docs/workflow-examples/analysis.md

 </figure>

-## Configure and run the analysis workflow
+## Configure and run the analysis workflow example
 1. [Install](../../setup/installation) RAPIDS
 2. Configure the [user credentials](../../setup/configuration/#database-credentials) of a local or remote MySQL server with writing permissions in your `.env` file.
 3. Unzip the [test database](https://osf.io/skqfv/files/) to `data/external/rapids_example.sql` and run: